-2.1.3.2 Roles of the audit committee
+2.1.2.1 Roles of the audit committee

 Without prejudice to the statutory tasks of the board of directors, the audit committee assists the board of directors with the performance of its follow-up responsibilities in terms of control (oversight) in the broadest sense, including risks.
 The audit committee performs the tasks set out in Article 7:99, §4 CCA.
-Furthermore, it reviews the reports prepared by the Company in relation to Corporate Social Responsibility.
+Furthermore, it reviews the reports prepared by the Company in relation to sustainability.